-The Digital Scholarship Fellows program supports faculty engaged in digital scholarship projects to scope and design their projects, integrate aspects of the projects into their courses, collaborate with student researchers, acquire new technological skills, and build platforms for sharing their scholarship in innovative ways online.
-The program works toward the College’s strategic plan objectives to offer new opportunities for student/faculty research and to build a community of practice in digital scholarship.
+The Digital Scholarship Fellows program supports faculty to scope and design digital scholarship projects, integrate aspects of the projects into their courses, collaborate with student researchers and community partners, acquire new technological skills, and build websites for sharing their scholarship in innovative ways online.
+The program works toward the College’s strategic plan objectives to offer new opportunities for student/faculty collaborative research and to build a community of practice in digital scholarship.

-Have you ever wanted to create a digital companion for a book project?
+Would you like to create a digital companion for a book project?
 Do you have collections of research materials collecting dust or physically degrading in your office, or large datasets you’d like to develop into maps or visualizations to accompany your written scholarship?
-Would you like your students to actively engage with Special Collections & Archives materials or your own research?
-Are you interested in engaging directly with new communities through crowdsourcing and public scholarship?
+Would you like your students to actively engage with primary research materials?
+Are you interested in engaging directly with new communities through crowdsourcing and open public scholarship?

-If any of these questions resonate with you, and you would like to involve students in the processes of digitization, analysis, and online publishing, please see the Call for Proposals and consider applying for the Digital Scholarship Fellows Program.
-As a Digital Scholarship Fellow, you would have the opportunity to work with Information Services staff members and other faculty fellows to 1) gain new technological skills to support the development and broad dissemination of your research; 2) scaffold research projects that involve digital technologies and collaboration with students and other partners; and 3) present the results of your participation in the program at speaking engagements at both Connecticut College and other institutions engaging in creative digital scholarship.
+If any of these questions resonate with you, and you would like to involve students in the processes of digitization, analysis, and/or open scholarly publishing, consider applying for the Digital Scholarship Fellows Program.
+As a Digital Scholarship Fellow, you would have the opportunity to: 1) work with Information Services staff members and other faculty fellows to gain new technological skills to support the development and broad dissemination of your research; 2) successfully scaffold research projects that involve digital technologies and collaboration with students and other partners; and 3) receive funding to help bring your project to fruition.
+Contact us for more details.